 Daniel C. Burke

-Mr. Burke was recognized as a leader in the areas of class actions and mass torts by Super Lawyers magazine for the fifth straight year from 2013-2017.
+Mr. Daniel C. Burke was recognized as a leader in the areas of class actions and mass torts by Super Lawyers from 2013-2017.
 In addition, he was named as one of the National Trial Lawyers Top 100 for 2014, and one of the Nation’s Top One Percent by the National Association of Distinguished Counsel in 2015.

 Mr. Burke’s practice is focused on mass tort pharmaceutical, medical device and consumer products litigation.
-He has actively litigated high-profile cases on behalf of thousands of injured plaintiffs in cases involving prescription drugs including Yaz/Yasmin and Plavix, medical devices such as the Biomet M2a Magnum hip prosthesis and Zimmer Nexgen knee prosthesis, as well as consumer products including Fixodent and Poligrip denture adhesives and ReNu with MoistureLoc contact lens solution.
-He has supervised the day-to-day management of complex, multi-party mass tort litigation in state and federal courts and multi-district litigation throughout the United States.
+He has actively litigated high-profile cases on behalf of thousands of injured plaintiffs in cases involving prescription drugs including Yaz/Yasmin, medical devices such as the Biomet M2a Magnum hip prosthesis and Zimmer Nexgen knee prosthesis, as well as over-the-counter consumer products including Fixodent and Poligrip denture adhesives and ReNu with MoistureLoc contact lens solution.
+He has supervised the day-to-day management of complex, multi-party mass tort litigation in state and federal courts and multidistrict litigation throughout the United States.

-In recognition of his extensive experience in these areas by his peers and the Courts, he has been invited to serve in a number of leadership positions in many successful mass tort litigation cases including the Plaintiffs’ Steering Committee in In re: Biomet M2a Magnum Hip Implant Products Liability Litigation (MDL 2391), Liaison Counsel in the New York Coordinated Plavix-Related Proceedings (Index No. 560001/12), Plaintiffs’ Steering Committee in In re: Zimmer Nexgen Knee Implant Products Liability Litigation (MDL 2272), Discovery and Law & Briefing Sub-Committees for In re: Denture Cream Products Liability Litigation (MDL.
-2051); and the Science and Discovery Sub-Committees for In re: Yasmin & Yaz (Drospirenone) Marketing, Sales Practices & Products Liability Litigation (MDL 2100).
+His extensive experience has been recognized by his peers and the courts, and is reflected by Mr. Burke receiving multiple appointments to leadership positions in mass tort litigations over the past ten years including: Plaintiffs’ Steering Committee in In re: Biomet M2a Magnum Hip Implant Products Liability Litigation (MDL 2391), Liaison Counsel in the New York Coordinated Plavix-Related Proceedings (Index No. 560001/12), Plaintiffs’ Steering Committee in In re: Zimmer Nexgen Knee Implant Products Liability Litigation (MDL 2272), Discovery and Law & Briefing Sub-Committees for In re: Denture Cream Products Liability Litigation (MDL 2051); and the Science and Discovery Sub-Committees for In re: Yasmin & Yaz (Drospirenone) Marketing, Sales Practices & Products Liability Litigation (MDL 2100).

-Currently, Mr. Burke is representing plaintiffs in a wide array of drug litigations including those involving PPIs (Nexium, Prilosec, Prevacid), Zofran, Fluoroquinolone Antibiotics, Testosterone Replacement Therapy, Incretins (Onglyza/Kombiglyze), Mirena IUD, Actos, Fosamax, Xarelto, Taxotere and Risperdal.
-Additionally, he is litigating matters involving medical devices including Bair Hugger Forced Air Warming Blankets, IVC Filters, Defective Hip, Knee, Shoulder & Elbow Implants, Transvaginal and Hernia Mesh and Power Morcellators.
-He is also investigating consumer product claims related to various cancers caused by Cell Phone Radiation and the use of Talc, as well as injury claims on behalf of infants who used Teething Tablets..
+Currently, Mr. Burke represents plaintiffs in a wide array of drug litigations including those involving Gadolinium-Based Contrast Agents, HIV antiviral medications (TDF), PPIs, Zofran, Fluoroquinolone Antibiotics, Testosterone Replacement Therapy, Incretins, SGLT-2 Inhibitors, Abilify, Actemra, Mirena IUD, Fosamax, Taxotere and Risperdal.
+Additionally, he is litigating matters involving medical devices including Forced Air Warming Blankets, IVC Filters, Defective Hip, Knee, Shoulder & Elbow Implants, Transvaginal and Hernia Mesh and Power Morcellators.
+He is also investigating consumer product claims related to various cancers caused by Cell Phone Radiation and the use of Talc.

 Mr. Burke is admitted to the Bar of the State of New York.
 He is also admitted to practice before the United States District Courts for the Southern, Eastern and Northern Districts of New York, and he is frequently admitted pro hac vice to represent clients in various state and federal courts throughout the United States.